matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Resource Hierarchy**

-- Resource - Something you create in GCP.
+- Resource: Something you create in GCP.
-- Project - Container for a set of related resources.
+- Project: Container for a set of related resources.
-- Folder - Contains any number of Projects and Subfolders.
+- Folder: Contains any number of Projects and Subfolders.
-- Organization - Tied to G Suite or Cloud Identity domain.
+- Organization: Tied to G Suite or Cloud Identity domain.

 ### IAM - Permissions & Roles